juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

    When the processing is complete the following appears and a report is printed to the current working directory.

   ![date](post.png)

+   This report obviously contains some errors - - here's hoping your run does not :-).

 7. Tag JPEG images